 4. Shifting the Focus

 You bring up a legitimate concern.
-Maybe you suspect they’re lying about something.
+Maybe you suspect they are lying about something.
 Instead of addressing it, they flip the script.

-“I can’t believe you’d even think that about me.
+“I cannot believe you would even think that about me.
 This is your insecurity talking.”

-Now you’re defending yourself instead of getting answers.
+Now you are defending yourself instead of getting answers.
 The original concern never gets discussed.
 Over time, you learn not to ask questions at all.

 5. Minimizing

-Minimizing is the manipulator’s way of telling you that your feelings don’t matter.
+Minimizing is the manipulator’s way of telling you that your feelings do not matter.
 It convinces you that your reactions are disproportionate.
-And it guarantees they’ll repeat the behavior.
-After all, why change something that “isn’t a big deal”?
+And it guarantees they will repeat the behavior.
+After all, why change something that “is not a big deal”?

 All manipulators lie.
-But the most skilled ones don’t use big, obvious lies.
+But the most skilled ones do not use big, obvious lies.
 They lie by leaving things out.

-Lies of omission are one of the most effective forms of deception because you never know what you don’t know.
-They’ll share 90% of the truth and withhold the 10% that changes everything.
+Lies of omission are one of the most effective forms of deception because you never know what you do not know.
+They will share 90% of the truth and withhold the 10% that changes everything.

 Birch notes that many lies work simply because “we can’t believe that someone we trust would look us in the eye and tell us such a brazen, bald-faced lie.”
 We give people we love the benefit of the doubt.
 Manipulators exploit that trust relentlessly.

 This tactic is more subtle.
 Psychologist Robert Cialdini calls it pre-suasion.
-It’s the art of setting up a situation before the actual request so that you’re more likely to comply.
+It is the art of setting up a situation before the actual request so that you are more likely to comply.

 A manipulator might casually mention how “other people” have let them down before asking you for a favor.
 Or they might create a mood of guilt before making a demand.
 The request itself seems reasonable.
 But the setup is what made you say yes.

 Cialdini’s research shows that “mental elements don’t just fire when ready, they fire when readied.”
-Manipulators don’t just ask for what they want.
-They prime your mind to give it to them.
+Manipulators do not just ask for what they want.
+They prime your mind to give it to them.[5]

 TacticWhat It Sounds LikeWhat It Does to You